-There can also be many variations to valuation since some companies may want to value the company on revenue for the last 12 months, or projected revenue for the forward 12 months or even a mix (6 trailing months and 6 projected months).
+There can also be many variations to valuation since some companies may want to value the company on revenue for the last 12 months, projected revenue for the forward 12 months, or even a mix (6 trailing months and 6 projected months).
 Lots of options and complexity.

-Valuation is a fairly complex topic and I am giving it a very cursory overview.
-There are companies who will charge you thousands of dollars to analyze your business to produce a report on the value of the business.
+Valuation is a fairly complex topic so I am giving it a very cursory overview.
+There are companies that will charge you thousands of dollars to analyze your business to produce a report on the value of the business.
 For some transactions, this may be necessary especially if you need to substantiate valuation for tax purposes or other compliance reasons.

 Example of a convertible note